 Service dogs often have specific working harnesses.
 They know that when the harness goes on it is time to work

 8. Car Harness

-A car harness is a much sturdier design than a normal harness and it attaches either directly onto the seatbelt or has an attachment to clip it into the seat belt fastener.
+A car harness is a much sturdier design than a normal harness and it attaches either directly onto the seatbelt or has an attachment point to clip it into the seat belt fastener.

-Some of the attachments are more restrictive than others and it is always a good idea to check the length will be appropriate for your breed type.
+Some of the attachment points are more restrictive than others and it is always a good idea to check the length will be appropriate for your breed type.
 You don’t want them to have too much freedom so that they would not actually have any protection on impact but equally, if they are too restrictive it can make it difficult for your dog to change position and can then be stressful or uncomfortable for your dog to wear.